 Seton Hill University is committed to having a faculty and staff that reflects the diversity of our global population.
 AA/EOE.

-This position reports directly to the Director of Financial Aid.
+This position reports to the Director of User Services.

 - Perform all other duties as assigned

-If you are interested in applying for this position, please send a resume and cover letter or application for employment from Human Resources by December 8, 2017 to: Scott Kinnie, Director of Public Safety/Chief of Police, Seton Hill University, 1 Seton Hill Drive Box 189K, Greensburg, PA 15601
+If you are interested in applying for this position, please send a resume and covering letter, or application for employment from Human Resources, to: Bill Vokes, Director of Maintenance and Grounds, Seton Hill University -Box 168, Greensburg, PA 15601-15099